calebealves/calebealves.github.io/_posts/2015-01-04-first-post.md

 This is my first post, how exciting!

-With these words I begin my personal blog.
+With these borrowed words I begin my personal blog.

 I SEE a great chance to learn & share knowledge.